LIVE Webcam of Bella Hummingbird's nest.

 About 2005 I noticed a little hummingbird making a nest in my ficus tree on my front porch.
 I was so amazed to see such a wonderful site.
 I watched her build the nest (it took about 2 weeks).
 Then I was fortunate enough to see her lay the first egg.
 I missed the laying of the second egg which was laid a couple of days later.
-The eggs were about the size of a Jelly Belly jelly bean.
+The eggs were about the size of a Jelly Belly jelly bean (slightly bigger than a tic tac mint).
 I couldn’t believe how small they were.
 She sat on these eggs all day to incubate them.
 After about 16 days of incubation they started to hatch.
 I watched her feed these little babies continuously throughout the day.
 It seemed like such hard work, but she kept at it.
 After about 3 weeks the little babies started to test their wings.
 It was great to watch them hold on to the nest as they flapped their little wings so hard.
 They were also very curious about the world around them.
 They would stretch out and taste everything they could get their little tongues on.
 After a few days of the wing testing they fledged from the nest.
 They did hang around on nearby branches though as their mommy still fed them.
 A few days later they were gone.
 I really missed my little hummingbirds that I had grown to love and adore after so many weeks of watching them.
 I didn’t dare believe/hope it would happen again.

 Last year (2012) she built 4 nests in one season.
 I felt truly blessed.
 After many years of watching her build her nest, lay her eggs, feed her babies, and watching them fledge the nest I thought it would be nice to share this with everyone.
 So, I put a webcam next to the nest and started to broadcast so everyone could experience this little life miracle.
 I feel so fortunate that she has chosen my home to make her own.